itzr/___technologies/containers/continuous-development/skaffold/README.md

-`skaffold init` uses any kubernetes config to create relevant files
+`skaffold init` -  uses any kubernetes config to create relevant files `skaffold dev` -  to launch in dev mode.